 Reacting to criticisms of excessive "mathiness" in economics analysis, a recent trend has placed greater weight on data analysis: let the data speak.
-This has been aided by two important developments: a significant increase in the amount of available data (partly a result of the growth of online commerce), as well as an increased reliance on data from experiments, both in the laboratory and the field experiments (i.e., experiments in a real-world context).
+This has been aided by two important developments: a significant increase in the amount of available data (partly a result of the growth of online commerce), as well as an increased reliance on data from experiments, both in the laboratory and on the field (i.e., experiments in a real-world context).
 However, reliance on data without theory can be very limiting.
 How can we distinguish between correlation and causality unless we have a good model of how the world actually works?
 How can we generalize data from a special case (e.g., ten small factories in India) to the rest of the world unless we have a good model?

-A related problem is that of out-of-sample prediction.
-How can we predict the demand for a new Hyundai model given that we only have data from old Hyundai models?
+An additional problem with data-only approaches is out-ofsample prediction: How can we predict the demand for a new Hyundai model given that we only have data from old Hyundai models?
 How can we predict the effect of a wealth tax if there is very little experience with wealth taxes?